 Revised Security Arrangements France & Belgium: Pre-Registration is now MANDATORY!

 We have just received new advice from the Australian DVA (Dept of Veteran Affairs) regarding revised French security arrangements for all future official DVA Australian Remembrance events for WW1 in France and Belgium.

-Please NOTE that you MUST register DIRECTLY with DVA for SECURITY CLEARANCE if you are attending ANY of these events.
-Registration for 2017 Villers-Bretonneux and Bullecourt Anzac Day is now open for registration HERE:
+Please NOTE that you MUST register DIRECTLY with DVA for SECURITY CLEARANCE if you are attending the Polygon Wood Centenary. registration link is HERE:

 The Battle of Polygon Wood was part of the second phase of the Third Battle of Ypres and was fought near Ypres in Belgium from the 26 September – 3 October 1917, in the area from the Menin Road to Polygon Wood and north of Polygon Wood to the region beyond St. Julien.
 Much of the landscape and woods had been obliterated by the massive artillery bombardments - from both sides since mid July and the area had changed sides several times.
 The artillery for the barrage to support the attack was formidable - over 200 heavy artillery guns, one gun for every nine metres of front line to be attacked plus the ever present quick firing lighter 18–pounders of the field artillery brigades, then forward of the artillery the heavy water cooled Vickers machine guns of the machine gun companies.